 As a woman, it’s natural to want to look and feel your best at all times.

-However, life can often be stressful and overwhelming.
-Health and wellness aren’t topics that weigh heavily on your mind, unless a disease strikes.
-Regardless of your stage in life, there are issues that you should pay attention to, in order to best optimise your overall health and wellbeing.
+However, life is overwhelming, and we often forget about our own Health and wellness until a disease strikes us, or someone close to us.
+Regardless of your life stage, there are specific issues that you should pay attention to, in order to live your best life.

 If you’re a Teenager, think about…

 This is the time of major change in your body.
-Your body is transforming, you’re growing breasts and hips, and you’ve started menstruating.
+Your body is transforming, you’re growing breasts, your hips are widening, and you’ve started menstruating.

 Menstruation starts anytime between 10-14 years old, and irregularities with menstruation can occur in the first few years of commencing your periods.